Rock hyrax: Dispersal

 Male hyraxes have been categorised into four classes: territorial, peripheral, early dispersers, and late dispersers.
 The territorial males are dominant.
 Peripheral males are more solitary and sometimes take over a group when the dominant male is missing.
 Early-dispersing males are juveniles that leave the birth site around 16 to 24 months of age.
 Late dispersers are also juvenile males, but they leave the birth site much later, around 30 or more months of age.

 Names

-The species is known as klipdas in Afrikaans (etymology: cliff + badger), while most people just call them "dassies" (the plural of dassie) or "rock rabbits" in South Africa.
+The species is known as klipdas in Afrikaans (etymology: rock + badger), while most people just call them "dassies" (the plural of dassie) or "rock rabbits" in South Africa.
 The Swahili names for them are pimbi, pelele, and wibari, though the latter two names are nowadays reserved for the tree hyraxes.

 This species has many subspecies, many of which are also known as rock or Cape hyrax, although the former usually refers to African varieties.